Camp FAQs

 About Residential Camp

-Over The Wall is a registered charity and we fundraise to cover the costs of all the camps.
+Over The Wall Camp is a registered charity and we fundraise to cover the costs of all the camps.

 Unfortunately we are unable to provide planned overnight care, such as BG checks, for any campers (see our essential requirements here).
-Whilst children with Diabetes are very welcome to apply for Family Camps, we are not accepting applications to Health Challenges camp.
+Whilst children with Diabetes are very welcome to apply for Family Camps, we are not accepting applications to Health Challenges camps.

 There are NO tents!